hatan4ik/Microservices-Roadmap/docs/09-observability-aiops.md

 - consistent service naming and environment labels
 - resource attributes (region, cluster, version)

+> **Tip:** For a systematic framework on how to use these signals to fix broken clusters (especially in interviews), see [Chapter 11 — Kubernetes Interview Prep & Troubleshooting](11-k8s-interview-prep.md).

 ## What “good telemetry” looks like (a concrete checklist)

 - every request has a trace ID